coder-hxl/x-crawl/README.md

 English | [简体中文](https://github.com/coder-hxl/x-crawl/blob/main/docs/cn.md)

-x-crawl is a flexible and versatile nodejs crawler library.
+x-crawl is a flexible Node.js multi-purpose crawler library.
 Used to crawl pages, crawl interfaces, crawl files, and poll crawls.

 > If you also like x-crawl, you can give [x-crawl repository](https://github.com/coder-hxl/x-crawl) a star to support it, thank you all for your support.